swiftace-org/swiftace/README.md

 SwiftAce is an open-source course hosting platform that can be self-hosted on Cloudflare.
 It provides basic LMS functionality and can be customized or whitelabeled to match a company’s brand, design system, etc. It can be thought of as a “Discourse/WordPress for Online Courses” or an “Open-Source Teachable Alternative.”

+> _NOTE_: This is project is currently under development and is not suitable for production use.

 ## Features

 TODO - Coming Soon